February 16, June 17, October 17

-Assuredly, the celebration of Lauds and Vespers must never pass by without the prioress or abbot reciting the entire Prayer of Jesus at the end for all to hear, because thorns of contention are likely to spring up.
+Assuredly, the celebration of Lauds and Vespers must never pass by without the superior’s reciting the entire Lord’s Prayer at the end for all to hear, because thorns of contention are likely to spring up.
 Thus warned by the pledge they make to one another in the very words of this prayer: “Forgive as we forgive” (Matt.
 6:12), they may cleanse themselves of this kind of vice.
 At other celebrations, only the final part of this prayer is said aloud, that all may reply: “But deliver us from evil” (Matt.
 6:13).

-In the history of Christianity, the Prayer of Jesus (the Our Father) has been approached in different ways.
-As a community of people from around the world, when we pray the Our Father together, we use our first language, our mother tongue.
+In the history of Christianity, the Lord’s Prayer (the Our Father) has been approached in different ways.
+The WCCM, as a community of people living all around the world, when we pray the Our Father together, we use our first language, our mother tongue.
 In this we listen to the unfamiliar, learning to recognise in it what is similar, both in language and in the rhythm of words as they are said.
 Our diversity of language becomes a unifier.

 In Christian legend there are stories of people, while praying together the Our Father, purposely not saying ‘forgive us our sins as we forgive those who sin against us’ (Matt.
 6:12).
 To forgive is a challenge, especially when it involves our own hurt and the ways we judge others in the light of this hurt.
 This unforgiveness stops us from experiencing the forgiveness of God.
-It is all too easy for us to name this lack of experience as God not forgiving us at all, and in a sense this lack of forgiveness from God is true, not from intention on God’s part, but in its realisation in us.
-Rather than face what gets in the way of this realisation of forgiveness in our lives, we can ‘opt out’ of that journey preferring instead to hold on to hurt, resentment, and anger.
+It is all too easy for us to name this lack of experience as God not forgiving us at all, and in a sense this lack of forgiveness from God is true, not from any intention on God’s part, but in its realisation in us.
+Rather than face what gets in the way of this realisation, we can ‘opt out’ of that journey preferring instead to live with hurt, resentment, and anger.
 Sometimes the journey into forgiveness is just too hard.

-Our Father in heaven, hallowed be your name.
-Your kingdom come.
-Your will be done, on earth as it is in heaven.
-Give us this day our daily bread.
-And forgive us our debts, as we also have forgiven our debtors.
-And do not bring us to the time of trial, but rescue us from the Evil One.
+Our Father in heaven, may your name be held holy.
+Your kingdom come, your will be done, on earth as is in heaven.
+Give us today our daily bread.
+And forgive us our debts, as we have forgiven our debtors.
+And do not put us to the test, but save us from the Evil One.
 (Matt.
 6:9b-13, RNJB)